Sasank111/JobSeeking-Portal/README.md

 # JobSeeking-Portal
-A responsive and dynamic job portal built with React and Node, showcasing real-time job stats, category filtering, company job listings, and job posting capabilities.
+A responsive and dynamic job portal built with React and Node, showcasing real-time job stats, category filtering and job posting capabilities.

 ##  Tech Stack